'Barbarian' is top film amid late-summer box office doldrums - NewsBreak

 Long-running Hollywood fare, “Bullet Train” and “Top Gun: Maverick,” occupied the three and four spots.

-“Bullet Train” has brought in $92.5 million in six weeks and “Top Gun: Maverick” has earned $705.7 million in 16 weeks.
-It now stands as the fifth highest-grossing domestic film of all time, just behind “Avatar” and just ahead of “Black Panther," and is the biggest North American earner ever that is not part of a sci-fi or superhero franchise.
+“Bullet Train” has brought in $92.5 million in six weeks and “Top Gun: Maverick” has earned $705.7 million in 16 weeks and stands as the fifth highest-grossing domestic film of all time.

 More quiet weeks likely lie ahead before a surge of expected big earners, including “Halloween Ends” and “Black Adam," arrive in October.